danmarksmiljoeportal/pdf-report-service/Documents/docs/SomeCssClassesSupport.md

 - `hidden-paragraph`: This parent class controls the visibility of the entire section.
 It determines whether the section should be shown or hidden based on the content inside its child elements.

-- `validate-rule`: This child class contains dynamic content, such as `{$Name}`.
+- `validate-rule`: This child class contains dynamic content, such as `{{name}}`.
 If this content is empty or not present, the entire section (i.e., the element with the `hidden-paragraph` class) should be hidden from view.